tzcl/tzcl.me/src/content/posts/expression-problem.md

 [^4]: See https://eli.thegreenplace.net/2018/more-thoughts-on-the-expression-problem-in-haskell/

 Finally, the most 'realistic' solution may be object algebras, as explored in the paper mentioned earlier, [Extensibility for the Masses](https://www.cs.utexas.edu/~wcook/Drafts/2012/ecoop2012.pdf).
 I say that because this approach doesn't require any crazy language extensions or complex type machinery, it is relatively simple to implement in most mainstream languages.
 From what I understand, object algebras are like the abstract factory pattern where you build a tree of constructors and then inject concrete implementations later.
-There's some deep connection here to some of the other solutions, with object algebras being the OOP version of tagless-final encodings.
+There's some deep connection here to some of the other solutions, with object algebras being the OOP version of tagless-final encoding.

-## A solution with interfaces
+## A solution with Go interfaces

 Finally, let's get to some code.
-The classic example is building a basic expression language that has two types, constants and addition, and can be evaluated.
+The classic example is building a basic expression language that has two types, constants and addition, and supports evaluation.
 From there, we'll extend it by adding another operation, printing expressions, and another type, multiplication.

-To model types, a natural approach in Go is something like
+To model types, a natural approach in Go[^5] is something like

+[^5]: This example is inspired by Eli Bendersky's article on [The Expression Problem in Go](https://eli.thegreenplace.net/2018/the-expression-problem-in-go/)

 ```go
 type Expr interface{}